lrcfmd/ElMD/README.md

 TODO HYPERLINK REFERENCES FOR DESCRIPTORS, MOSTLY FROM ROOST AND CRABNET.

-The `elmd()` method is overloaded to take two strings, with the choice of elemental metric taken from the first class..
+The `elmd()` method is overloaded to take two strings, with the choice of elemental metric taken from the first class.

 ```python
 > elmd = ElMD().elmd